yurinek/docker-compose_db_replication/README.md

 # docker-compose_db_replication

-This is a prove of concept for creation of Postgres Database Master-Slave-Replication in different Docker containers on the same host using docker-compose.<br>
+This project creates Postgres Database Master-Slave-Replication in different Docker containers on the same host using docker-compose.<br>
 It will build one master and one slave db image and create containers with ready to use db replication based on Postgres 12.

 ## How to install